AlanZhangUCSC/lab_notebook/README.md

 The unbalanced workflow between threads increases the runtime too much for multiple threads.
 7X reduced memory is good but might not be worth it in smaller trees, such as the SARS-20K, RSV-4K, and HIV-20K.
-After talking with Russ, we decide to implement a low-memory mode, which will be recommended to turn on for SARS-8M but not for the smaller trees.
+After talking with Russ, we decided to implement a low-memory mode, which will be recommended to turn on for the 8M-SARS tree but not for the smaller trees.

-This has been implemented in commit:
+Implementation in progress: `5368e898b7da68a3b7f1c358df2b484c1141fc8f`